oracle-livelabs/apex/object-storage-workflow/task-details/task-details.md

 ## Task 1: Task Details

-1. In line 31 of the code, there is a substitution string called "G\_BASE\_URL".
+1. In the code, there is a substitution string called "G\_BASE\_URL".
 An application definition needs to be created for it.
 To accomplish this, navigate to the **Application Definition** section.

     >**Note: Instead of hard coding the value, it is recommended to create a substitution variable for "G\_BASE\_URL" since it will be reused later.
 This will ensure easier management and flexibility.**